microdevops-com/gsuite-scripts/README.md

 ```
 ## Required Projects, APIs, permissions
 ### Developers Project
-Go to [Developers Console](https://console.developers.google.com/), authorize with your G Suite admin and Create new project within your organization.
+Go to [Developers Console](https://console.developers.google.com/), authorize with your G Suite admin and create new project within your organization.

 Go to API Library and enable the following APIs for the project:
   - Google Drive API